 Although GOLDEN uses only the most permanent pigments available within each chemical classification, we have compiled this list of the best pigment choices for use on an exterior mural.
 Application of isolation coats and MSA Varnish layers is highly recommended.

-BEST PIGMENTS - The most stable GOLDEN colors for exterior use.
+The most stable GOLDEN colors for exterior use.

 Bismuth Vanadate Yellow